softbankrobotics-research/qibullet/README.md

 * __numpy__
 * __pybullet__

-The __qibullet__ module can be installed via pip, for python 2.7 and python 3:
+The __qiBullet__ module can be installed via pip, for python 2.7 and python 3:
 ```bash
 pip install --user qibullet
 ```